 Art at Gordonbrock

-Art is an important and integral part of the curriculum at Gordonbrock.
-Every term has a new focus which is shared across the whole school from Early Years to Year 6, incorporating skills such as drawing, painting, printing, 3D model making/sculpture, textiles and collage.
-Our themes are often based around particular paintings, such as the ‘Take One Picture’ project organised by the National Gallery, or the work of famous artists.
-We are passionate about our links with local artists and specialist art teachers.
-During the summer term many of our children had the opportunity to work with a range of artists which culminated in our very successful ‘Inspired by Brockley’ exhibition.
+Art is an integral part of the curriculum at Gordonbrock.
+Every term has a new focus which is shared across the whole school from Early Years to Year 6, incorporating skills such as printing, textiles and collage.
+Our themes are based around particular paintings, such as the ‘Take One Picture’ project organised by the National Gallery, or the work of a famous artist.

-At Gordonbrock, we are immensely proud of the art the children produce.
-We like to celebrate their achievements and there are many Art displays and exhibits around our school.
-Whenever you are in school, do look around and see all the creativity on display.
+At Gordonbrock we like to celebrate all the children’s work and there are many Art displays and exhibits around our school.
+Whenever you are in school do look around and see all the creativity on display.